apache/spark/docs/apache-airflow-providers/index.rst

 * Add the ``apache_airflow_provider`` entry point in the ``setup.cfg`` - this tells airflow where to get the required provider metadata
-* Create the function that you refer to in the first step as part of your package: this functions returns a dictionary that contains all meta-data about your provider package; see also ``provider.yaml`` files in the community managed provider packages as examples
+* Create the function that you refer to in the first step as part of your package: this functions returns a dictionary that contains all meta-data about your provider package
+* note that the dictionary should be compliant with ``airflow/provider_info.schema.json`` JSON-schema specification and the community-managed providers have more fields there that are used to build documentation, but the requirement for runtime information only contains several fields from the runtime schema.
+See below for examples.

 Example ``setup.cfg``: